 “The Box Social”was originally published in 1947 in The Undergrad at the University of Toronto, and then in the popular magazine The New Liberty.
-Here’s what Reaney had to say about why he wrote the story, in an autobiographical piece from 1992:
+Here’s what James Reaney had to say about why he wrote the story in his autobiography from 1992:

 “Out of the deep past it somehow came to me, I think from my mother talking about the way men treated women in our neighbourhood.
 They never struck back; well, in my story one of them did.”
 (James Crerar Reaney, Contemporary Authors Autobiography Series, Volume 15, page 304.)